Kalhama/Gluwave/README.md

 # Nextjs template

-A NextJS template with Prisma, variety of utility functions, and more.
+A NextJS template with drizzle, variety of utility functions, and more.

 ## How to start developing